Standards of Academic Integrity

 The graduate business school has established an Academic Honor Code outlining the school's standards of academic integrity, and every enrolled student is bound to abide by this code.
 An Academic Integrity Honor Court comprised of faculty and student members will review and adjudicate any alleged violations of the Honor Code.
 The Honor Court may impose sanctions if a violation has occurred, according to the seriousness of the offense.

 Students should be familiar with Honor Code policies.
-Full copies of the Honor Code, review process, and disciplinary procedures are distributed to students at orientation and are available in the academic advising office, the assistant director for online learning's office, and on the school website.
+Full copies of the Honor Code, review process, and disciplinary procedures are distributed to students at orientation and are available in the academic advising office, and on the school website.